Luminosaa/Virtualization-Cold-Migration/lab_2/ANSWERS.md

 The latter performs no operation, it just forwards the system call request by triggering a VM exit KVM_EXIT_HLT (due to the "hlt" instruction).
 To conclude, the VM exits observed in the previous step correspond to system calls of the VM application.

-**NB: Triggering a VM exit for each syscall performed in the guest is not necessarily mandatory and is a choice made here given the (simple) configuration used for this lab.
+**NB: Triggering a VM exit for each syscall performed in the guest is not necessarily mandatory and is a choice made here given the (simple) configuration used for this practical assignment.
 In other words, in the case of a guest with user/kernel separation, syscalls could be handled without necessarily triggering VM exits.**

 - Identify and detail these operations. ([Linux System Call Table](https://blog.rchapman.org/posts/Linux_System_Call_Table_for_x86_64/))